lordcodes/swiftformat-tuist/CONTRIBUTING.md

-# Contributing to Swift Linters
+# Contributing to SwiftFormat Tuist Plugin

-If this is your first time contributing to Swift Linters, please have a read through our [Code of Conduct](https://github.com/lordcodes/swift-linters/blob/master/CODE_OF_CONDUCT.md).
+If this is your first time contributing to Swift Linters, please have a read through our [Code of Conduct](https://github.com/lordcodes/tuist-plugin-swiftformat/blob/master/CODE_OF_CONDUCT.md).

 ## Reporting a bug

-* Compare the version you have installed with `tuist linters version` and check it against [the latest version](https://github.com/lordcodes/swift-linters/releases).
+* Compare the version you have installed with `tuist linters version` and check it against [the latest version](https://github.com/lordcodes/tuist-plugin-swiftformat/releases).
-* Check the issue hasn't [already been reported](https://github.com/lordcodes/swift-linters/issues).
+* Check the issue hasn't [already been reported](https://github.com/lordcodes/tuist-plugin-swiftformat/issues).
-* Check there isn't already an [open pull request](https://github.com/lordcodes/swift-linters/pulls) to fix the issue.
+* Check there isn't already an [open pull request](https://github.com/lordcodes/tuist-plugin-swiftformat/pulls) to fix the issue.
-* [Open an issue](https://github.com/lordcodes/swift-linters/issues/new/choose) providing as much information as possible.
+* [Open an issue](https://github.com/lordcodes/tuist-plugin-swiftformat/issues/new/choose) providing as much information as possible.
-* If possible, fix the bug and provide a [new pull request](https://github.com/lordcodes/swift-linters/pulls).
+* If possible, fix the bug and provide a [new pull request](https://github.com/lordcodes/tuist-plugin-swiftformat/pulls).

 ## Suggesting a new feature

-* Check the feature hasn't [already been requested](https://github.com/lordcodes/swift-linters/issues).
+* Check the feature hasn't [already been requested](https://github.com/lordcodes/tuist-plugin-swiftformat/issues).
-* Check there isn't already an [open pull request](https://github.com/lordcodes/swift-linters/pulls) implementing a similar idea.
+* Check there isn't already an [open pull request](https://github.com/lordcodes/tuist-plugin-swiftformat/pulls) implementing a similar idea.
-* [Open an issue](https://github.com/lordcodes/swift-linters/issues/new/choose) providing a detailed description of the new feature, why you think it is needed and how it will be useful to other users.
+* [Open an issue](https://github.com/lordcodes/tuist-plugin-swiftformat/issues/new/choose) providing a detailed description of the new feature, why you think it is needed and how it will be useful to other users.
-* If it makes sense for the feature to be added, [a pull request](https://github.com/lordcodes/swift-linters/compare) adding the feature would be very much appreciated.
+* If it makes sense for the feature to be added, [a pull request](https://github.com/lordcodes/tuist-plugin-swiftformat/compare) adding the feature would be very much appreciated.

 ## Developing